timharek/everyday-privacy/report.md

 ### Security

 A notable difference for which security options you have on Facebook that is not offered from Snapchat, is to verify where you are logged in.
-This could be beneficial if you were to borrow your someone's phone to check you Snapchat account and forgot to logout.
+This could be beneficial if you were to borrow your someone's phone to check your Snapchat account and forgot to logout.

 <!-- TODO add more -->